qgisau/qgis-au.github.io/content/posts/post-014.md

 ### QGIS Workshops
 This year at FOSS4G SotM Oceania, we plan to conduct at least two QGIS workshops on the official workshop day.
 Additionally, on the day prior, during the QGIS AU User Conference, we will host our own QGIS Hackathon and can include some workshops in that event as well.
 We might also explore more specialized aspects, such as:
 - Train the Trainer - how to run a training session internally for my organisation or a local session
-- Enterpise QGIS set-up - delivering the perfect QGIS installation and environment to your users
+- Enterprise QGIS set-up - delivering the perfect QGIS installation and environment to your users
 ***So let us know what you would like see delivered on the day via this [QGIS AU User Conference Attendance form](https://forms.gle/s4HRcpN3vTkzRsdHA).***

 ### FOSS4G SotM Oceania 2024, Hobart
 The logo winner has been announced!
-Congratulations to Cholena from Mammoth Geospatial, whose design thoughtfully incorporates the outlines of Oceania's landforms, with Tasmania highlighted.
+Congratulations to [Cholena Smart](https://www.linkedin.com/in/cholena-smart/) from [Mammoth Geospatial](https://mammothgeospatial.com/), whose design thoughtfully incorporates the outlines of Oceania's landforms, with Tasmania highlighted.
 [FOSS4G Oceania 2024 logo](/images/f4g2024?500)
 Time to start getting things booked for this year's FOSS4G SotM Oceania 2024 in Hobart